How Much Should I Bench Press for My Weight (in kg)? Calculator

 Bench Press Average in KG

 So what’s the bench press average kg?
-Research from gyms suggests:
+Among recreational gym-goers, typical averages are roughly:

 Anything above those averages shows you’re ahead of the crowd.